 4- The dominance of masculinity in society.

 5- Lack of respect for the other opinions in our culture, especially of women’s.
-It almost does not exist at all by the others in the family, parents in particular.
+It almost does not exist at all by the other members in the family, parents in particular.

 7- Bad Customs and Traditions.

-8- Using religion to suppress freedom and cover our mistakes when in fact all religions value and give respect to women.
+8- Using religion to suppress freedom and cover our mistakes when in fact, all religions should value and give respect to women.

 We have “Wrood from Iraq” as a living example the domestic violence.
 She is a victim of domestic violence, she left her house and ran away to Germany.
-She is lucky that people helped her to get rid of her home and the “Monsters her brothers” who accused her that she brings shame to the family by going to the university.
-According to them all girls who are going to the universities and colleges are bad and not respectful at all.
+She is lucky that people helped her to flee her home and the “Monsters brothers” who accused her of bringing shame to the family because she was going to the university.
+According to them, all girls who are going to university and colleges are bad and disrespectful.
 She was exposed to physical and psychological abuse by her family.
-They beat her and broke her spine, so she couldn’t for almost 6 months.
-This left a huge damage on her mentally, physically, and socially.
+They beat her and broke her spine, so she couldn’t walk for almost 6 months.
+This left a huge damage on her, psychologically, physically, and socially.

-Most of our societies are male dominated, and this is why males are the ones who are in control.
-Males should not be in control, but unfortunately they are in the majority of societies.
-The woman is your wife, your sister, your mother, your friend, and your beloved, therefore stop violence against her.
-She is not less than you.
-Even in our religion, Islam, women are equal to men, so we have to take advantage of this.
+Most of our societies are male-dominated.
+Males should not be in control, but unfortunately, they are in the majority of societies.
+The woman is your wife, your sister, your mother, your friend, and your beloved.
+And even if she’s not related to you, she is someone!
+She is not less than you!
+Therefore, you stop violence against her.
+Even in our religion, Islam, women are equal to men, so we have to take advantage of that.
 Although there is a backward view about women especially in our country, we have to prove that we have the capacity to do whatever duties we have, we are able to change, we are able to create, we have this creative spirits in ourselves and we are strong enough to reach our goals.
-We must support each other, women across the world.
+We must support each other, women across the world!